anvetsu/reo/README.md

 # Reo

-Reo is a programmable platform for data analysis.
+Reo is a programming language and environment for data analysis.

 #### Features